Close Menu

 Injection water System and Condensers

-The vapour condensation quantity is that of vapour from pan section and evaporator last effect.
+The vapour condensation quantity is that of vapour from pan section and the evaporator last effect.

 Vapour produced from last effect evaporator body = 5 to 8 % on cane

-Water required for condensing the vapour calculated on the basis of cooling water ratio.
+Water required for condensing the vapour is calculated based on the cooling water ratio.

 To = Condenser outlet warm water temperature in 0C